 Workplace violence takes many forms.
-It can include verbal threats, bullying, physical assault — even death.
+It can include verbal threats, physical assault — even death.
 Violence in the workplace is one of the fastest growing forms of violence and poses a significant threat to the safety, security, and well-being of employers and employees.

 Employers would be wise to: